carpentries-incubator/genome-mining/_episodes/09-metabolomics.md

 </a>

 In file origin select "Quantification table and metadata files".
--In the Quantification Table section, select the MZMine output file "GM_workshop_Featurelist_complete_quant.csv" This table contains the information of the two strains and the media.
+- In the Quantification Table section, select the MZMine output file "GM_workshop_Featurelist_complete_quant.csv".
+This table contains the information of the two strains and the media.
 We want to observe how different our samples' metabolomic profiles are, in comparison with the culture media.
-- in the Meta Data Table section, include our metadata file "metadata_table.tsv"
+- in the Meta Data Table section, include our metadata file "metadata_table.tsv".

 <a href="../fig/FBMN-STATS_02.jpg">
   <img src="../fig/FBMN-STATS_02.jpg" alt="FBMN" width="800" />
 </a>

-After loading your files, click "Submit Data for Statistics!"
+After loading your files, click "Submit Data for Statistics!".

 <a href="../fig/FBMN-STATS_03.jpg">
   <img src="../fig/FBMN-STATS_03.jpg" alt="FBMN" width="800"/>
 </a>

-Check that your data have been properly submitted by checking that you have the "Data preparation was successful!"
+Check that your data have been properly submitted by checking that you have the "Data preparation was successful!".

 <a href="../fig/FBMN-STATS_04.jpg">
   <img src="../fig/FBMN-STATS_04.jpg" alt="FBMN" width="800"/>
 </a>

-Now we should go to the "PERMANOVA & PCoA" section
+Now we should go to the "PERMANOVA & PCoA" section.

 <a href="../fig/FBMN-STATS_05.jpg">
   <img src="../fig/FBMN-STATS_05.jpg" alt="FBMN" width="300"/>
 </a>

-Select Principal Coordinate Analysis
+Select Principal Coordinate Analysis.

 <a href="../fig/FBMN-STATS_06.jpg">
   <img src="../fig/FBMN-STATS_06.jpg" alt="FBMN" width="600" />